tx-pts-dai/terraform-aws-waf/README.md

 ```

-For a list of all variables please refer to: [terraform-dock](terraform-docs.md)
+For a list of all variables please refer to [the terraform-docs](terraform-docs.md) of the module

 ### Waf scope: CLOUDFRONT or REGIONAL